mikejbanta/RallyAppLegal/Terms_of_Service.md

 - Results from using Rally will meet your expectations

 ### 14.2 Limitation of Liability
-TO THE MAXIMUM EXTENT PERMITTED BY LAW, [YOUR COMPANY NAME] SHALL NOT BE LIABLE FOR:
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, Rally App SHALL NOT BE LIABLE FOR:

 - Indirect, incidental, special, consequential, or punitive damages
 - Loss of profits, data, use, goodwill, or other intangible losses